XanaduAI/qml-benchmarks/README.md

 ```

 where`my_dataset.csv` is a CSV file containing the training data.
 For classification problems, each column should
-correspond to an feature and the last column to the target.
+correspond to a feature and the last column to the target.
 For generative learning, each row
 should correspond to a binary string that specifies a unique data sample.

 Unless otherwise specified, the hyperparameter grid is loaded from `qml_benchmarks/hyperparameter_settings.py`.